Elonmarket/Elonmarket/README.md

 ---

 ## 📊 Data-Driven Design
-MuskMarket is built on extensive analysis of Elon Musk’s posting behavior.
+Elonmarket is built on extensive analysis of Elon Musk’s posting behavior.
 Over 75% of his activity consistently revolves around his core companies (Tesla, SpaceX, X, Grok).
 Our prediction windows and options are strategically aligned with peak activity periods to ensure high-engagement gameplay.

 ---